MARCH/2021 STATEMENT - STOP THE THIRD WAVE!

 5.)
 Implement taxation on major corporations and those with the top 1% of wealth to fund a socially just pandemic response that protects the lives of Manitobans - people over profit.

-The following organizations have endorsed our campaign to Suppress the Virus
+We are proud to have the following organizations endorsing our campaign to Suppress the Virus